Influencer: 2010s

-In 2024, Rolling Stone listed MrBeast, the YouTuber with the most subscribers, as the third most influential content creator behind Rhett & Link and Kai Cenat.
-According to Insider, in 2021, 70% of survey respondents at the time had a positive view of the influencer, who strongly appeals to younger audiences.

 By the 2010s, the term "influencer" described digital content creators with a large following, distinctive brand persona, and a patterned relationship with commercial sponsors.
+By this period, influencer marketing had become a widely researched field globally, with systematic reviews drawing on hundreds of studies that documented the growing role of authenticity, audience engagement, and parasocial relationships in shaping how consumers responded to influencer content across different markets.

+During this period, influencer culture also developed through distinct channels outside Western markets.
+In South Korea, the global spread of Korean pop culture, also called K-Pop, through platforms such as YouTube, Facebook, and Twitter gave rise to what scholars have called 'Hallyu 2.0' or the 'New Korean Wave', where fans throughout Southeast Asia, North America, Latin America, and Europe shared, subtitled, and redistributed Korean music and film content on a large scale.
+This helped Korean entertainers to build substantial followings internationally.

 Consumers often mistakenly view celebrities as reliable, leading to trust and confidence in the products being promoted.

 A 2001 study from Rutgers University discovered that individuals were using "internet forums as influential sources of consumer information."
 The study proposes that consumers preferred internet forums and social media when making purchasing decisions over conventional advertising and print sources.
 An influencer's personality strongly impacts their audience's purchasing decision, with those who engage with their audience being more persuasive in encouraging product purchases.
 Companies today place great importance on feedback and comments received through social media platforms as consumers trust other consumers.
 Reviews are often relied on to persuade consumers to make a purchase, highlighting the impact of a negative review on a business's revenue.